René Groebli: Photojournalism

 From 1949 Groebli worked as a photojournalist and carried out assignments for the Züri-Woche, and later in Africa and the Middle East for the London agency Black Star.
 The pictures were published in the magazines Life and Picture Post.
-His first small folio Magie der Schiene ('Rail magic') comprising 16 photographs (with front and back cover) was also shot in 1949 and self-published later the same year.
+His first small folio Magie der Schiene (Rail Magic), comprising 16 photographs (with front and back cover), was also shot in 1949 and self-published later the same year.
 It captures the ‘magic’ of steam train travel during the late 1940s.
 Despite being young and relatively unknown, Groebli was able to borrow enough money to finance the high-quality printing.
 Technically it is a portfolio rather than a book, with pages unbound and laid in loose, inspired by the Man Ray and Paul Éluard publication FACILE (1935) which he purchased on his first trip to Paris in 1948.
 Photographed with a Rolleiflex 6×6 and a Leica 35mm camera in and around Paris, as well as locations in Switzerland, the often motion-blurred and grainy images convey the energy of steam.
-An obi-band with German text was produced for the approximately 30 to 40 original preorders, and other copies sold without.
+An obi-band with German text was produced for approximately 30 to 40 original preorders, and other copies were sold without it.
 He held his first solo exhibition with photographs from the book.
 He spent three months in Paris where he met Brassaï and Robert Frank and spent a month in London.

 On 13 October 1951 he and Rita Dürmüller (1923-2013) were married.